Caroline-Barbosa-Vilar/faq-programacao/README.md

 <p align="justify">

 A mini project of a fictitious FAQ section about web programming.
 This project is one of the challenges proposed on the [Frontend Mentor](https://www.frontendmentor.io/home) site.
-The challenge is to recreate the project without the aid of the design tools (figma) and making it as close as possible to the requested one.
+The challenge is to recreate the project without the guidance of a design tool (figma) and making it as close as possible to the requested one.

 [The challenge](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam)